jenweber/empress-blog-jenweber/content/accessibility-knowledge-self-assessment.md

   - new
 ---

 Many web developers don't realize that they have a significant knowledge gap when it comes to accessibility.
-They work in codebases that are full of mistakes, and they may unknowingly be spreadingthem.
-This quick self-assessment covers what I consider to be basic accessibility knowledge.
-If you miss any of these questions, it's a sign that you may be missing a big part of what it takes to build apps that anyone can use, and should set aside some time to learn ASAP.
+This quick self-assessment includes topics that I consider to be basic accessibility knowledge - things that every front end developer should know and learn.

 ## Goals

 The goal of this assessment is to help turn unknown-unknowns into _known_-unknowns.
-If you identify that you have a learning gap, then you can do something about it!
+Whenever you identify that you have a learning gap, then you can do something about it!
 This is progress.

-There's a saying that "the best time to plant a tree is 20 years ago.
-The second best time is now."
+If you miss any of these questions, it's a sign that you could be missing a big part of what it takes to build apps that anyone can use, and should set aside some time to learn ASAP.

 ## The questions